 Polish it off

 Congratulations!
 You’re almost done.
-All that’s left to do is offer up some well wishes, raise your glass and cheers to the lifetime of happiness that’s ahead of them.
+All that’s left on our wedding speech template is to offer up some well wishes, raise your glass and cheers to the lifetime of happiness that’s ahead of them.